-Participants may be required to submit to an evaluation for treatment, failure to do this or to follow evaluators recommendations may result in a report to the licensing board and/or dismissal from RAMP.
+Participants may be required to submit to an evaluation for treatment.
+Failure to do so or to follow the recommendations by the RAMP Team may result in a report to the New Jersey Board of Nursing and/or dismissal from RAMP.

-While in treatment, the participant may not work as a nurse.
+The participant may not work as a nurse while in treatment.

-The participant will be asked to voluntarily inactivate their nursing licenses with an Inactive Letter to the NJBON while in treatment.
-This is not a disciplinary action against the license and will be activated once treatment is complete.
+The participant will be asked to voluntarily inactivate their nursing licenses with an Inactive Letter to the New Jersey Board of Nursing while in treatment.
+This is NOT a disciplinary action against the license and will be activated once treatment is complete and approved by the RAMP Team.